eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-13_tips-for-steemians-how-to-keep-the-draft-of-your-old-post-on-steemit.md

 ---
-title: "Tips for Steemians!
-How to keep the draft of your OLD POST on Steemit"
+title: 'Tips for Steemians!
+How to keep the draft of your OLD POST on Steemit'
 permlink: tips-for-steemians-how-to-keep-the-draft-of-your-old-post-on-steemit
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-06-13 05:53:48
 categories:
 - steemit